artemis15/sp/Medium Labs/Lab3.md

 - The first name within the registration form is invalid (true if the field is empty since we set required to true)
 - Our form has to be submitted
 (this is a value we are going to set in Lab 1.3 – Writing the Client Script, but you can already set this here)<br/><br/>
-`Hint:` All our error messages will only appear when the user clicks the Register Now button <br/><br/> (this will be controlled via the Client Script from Lab 1.3).
+`Hint:` All our error messages will only appear when the user clicks the Register Now button <br/><br/>
 Right now we are just adding the validations. <br/><br/>

 ```CSS
 ng-minlength & ng-maxlength:
 ```